Nick Chubb Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- Chubb's 68.7 rushing yards per game in his seven career matchups against the Steelers are 22.8 fewer yards than his over/under in Monday's game.
+- Over his seven career matchups against the Steelers, Chubb averaged 68.7 rushing yards per game, 23.8 fewer yards than his over/under in Monday's game.

-- Chubb, in seven matchups versus the Steelers, has run for a TD once, but not more than one in a single contest.
+- Chubb, in seven matchups against the Steelers, has run for a TD once, but not more than one in a single contest.

-- Allowing 142.7 rushing yards per game, the Steelers have the worst run defense in the NFL.
+- The Steelers give up 142.7 yards per game on the ground, the NFL's worst rush defense.

-- The Steelers have allowed 16 rushing touchdowns, 23rd in the league.
+- This season the Steelers have conceded 16 rushing TDs.
+They are ranked 23rd in the NFL in that category.

 Recent Performances

-- In last week's contest against the Packers, Chubb carried the ball 17 times for 126 yards (7.4 yards per attempt) and scored one touchdown.
+- In last week's matchup with the Packers, Chubb rushed for 126 yards on 17 carries (averaging 7.4 yards per carry) while scoring one touchdown on the ground.

-- Over his last three outings, Chubb has 276 rushing yards on 57 carries (92.0 yards per game), with two touchdowns.
+- Over his last three outings, Chubb has rushed for 276 yards (92.0 per game) on 57 carries with two touchdowns.

 Chubb's Cleveland Teammates